jeniok12/golang-tdd-example/README.md

 ## Step 2 - Call to another service

-On this step, we will implement request validation and the actual request to http://forismatic.com/en/api/ in order to get the quote.
+In this step, we will implement the actual request to http://forismatic.com/en/api/ in order to get the quote.

 We will start by implementing the `quote` package.
-Create a Quote model.
+Let's Create a Quote model:

 ```golang
 // quote/quote.go